cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 17 Nov 2016 - Changed source to ChartConstants default for TradingModel
 * 14 Oct 2016 - Fixed arctic references in MarketConstants
 * 13 Oct 2016 - Fixed IR plotting for BacktestEngine, added YoY metric plots
 * 11 Oct 2016 - Added to TradeAnalysis another way to plot return statistics for a portfolio